 Today, I had one of those days.
-You know, the horrible ones where just about everything that could possibly go wrong, does.
 The only redeeming quality about it was that it was raining.
 I love the rain, and it’s a rarity here in San Diego so yup, that made me happy.
 But really – everything else sucked.
-Suckiest of all, however, was the DMV.

-What you may not know about me is that I’m Bolivian and Chilean so I’ve grown up around these perfectly perfect puffs of fried dough oozing with creamy jack cheese.
+You may not know that I’m Bolivian and Chilean, so I’ve grown up around these perfectly perfect puffs of fried dough oozing with creamy jack cheese.
 Making you hungry, aren’t I?

 While I’m sure you could make your own dough, we just buy it at the nearest Latin market to make it easier.
 I encourage you to find one – ASAP.
 And make these, it’s SO worth it.